Juan-Mateos/reading_list/README.md

 ## Running

-Run `python reading_list/process_zotero_table.py` to read and process a locally saved csv export of zotero references.
+Run `bash update_push_resources.sh` to read and process a locally saved csv export of zotero references and push the table and resource pdfs where available to GitHb